-Typically, one of the first things that happen after accepting an offer in Bloomfield HIlls is the inspection.
+Typically, one of the first things that happen after accepting an offer in Metro Detroit Michigan is the inspection.
 Although an inspection isn’t always required, it is nevertheless strongly recommended for buyers so they can find out the true condition of your property.
 And if the inspection does turn up any issues, you will likely have to negotiate further with the buyer.

 Most of the time, the buyer or her agent will hire the inspector and pay for the inspection.
 The whole process, from initiation to completion, can take several days.
 While you wait, it’s advisable to go over your home with a fine-toothed comb and then rectify any problems you find before the buyer’s inspection.
 Many real estate pros advise having your own inspection done prior to this so that the buyer’s inspection doesn’t turn up any surprises.